Blog

 If you suspect your pet is itching because of contact with poison ivy, oak, or sumac, let your veterinarian know.
 We’re always here to help!

-Our Advice on Poison Ivy and Pets in 2024
+Poison Ivy and Pets in 2025: Risks, Prevention, and Cleanup

 For comprehensive care and Veterinary Wellness & Pet Vaccinations, contact us, your local animal clinic in Hobe Sound, FL!